wilkieolin/RRAM/README.md

 GenerateCorrelatedProcess.py is an input array to the algorithm, where correlated/uncorrelated processes are generated using random generators.

 Main_with_correlation.py is the interface that links the RRAM array, models to analysingSoftware.
+It runs all the files together.